derivia/study-notes/notes/PERSONAL-NOTES.md

 ## Data Structures

 - [ ] Arrays
-    - Implementation: a struct, fixed size n, fixed type t with size s.
+    - Fixed size n, fixed type t with size s.
 The size of the array is basically n * s.
 Each element has a index.
 To get an element, go to the start of the array and multiply the index by s, some simple pointer arithmetic.
     - Constant access O(1).
 - [ ] Linked Lists
-    - Implementation: a struct, not necessarily fixed size or type.
     - Better insertion and removal compared to arrays.
 Just change/add pointers to other elements.
+    - Not constant access, because each element points to the next, which isn't in the "same memory location".
 - [ ] Stacks
 - [ ] Queues
 - [ ] Hash tables